Tejas-H5/Harmonic-Table/README.md

 ![Screenshots of program](/ReadmeFiles/Screenshots.png)

-Midi files can also be played.
+MIDI files can also be played.
 Notes that are going to be played are shown in realtime, and can be used to potentially teach yourself the instrument.
+(Credit goes to NAudio's [MIDI namespace](https://github.com/naudio/NAudio/tree/master/NAudio/Midi) for doing all MIDI parsing in this project).

 #### Caveats:
-Teaching myself an instrument that I didn't need to buy and maintain was initially the reason why I made this program, but learning this instrument still seems somewhat impossible, so I'm stopping development for now.
+Teaching myself an instrument that I didn't need to buy and maintain was initially the reason why I made this program, but learning it seems somewhat impossible, so I'm stopping development for now.
 More testing is required